Gaetanneo/Secure-Java-App-Deployment/README.md

 # **Step 1:** Outsourcing the application code

-* The application code is usually obtained from the internal software team or from a customer, The code is reviewed, test locally on the DevOps Engineer's computer.
+* The application code is usually obtained from the internal software team or from a customer, The code is reviewed, tested locally on the DevOps Engineer's computer.
 A new gitlab repository is then created, and this is where the magic will happen.
-* After the code review, the changes (if necessary) will be committed and push to the gitlab repo
+* After the code review, the changes (if necessary) will be committed and pushed to the gitlab repo

 ![pic3](https://github.com/user-attachments/assets/9c743f8d-ae79-43b0-ad17-c6148dff73f1)